 - Mission Statement A statement of the organization's purpose what it wishes to accomplish in the larger environment. - Answers what the business is, who the customer is, what they value, and what should the business be. - "Invisible Hand" guides the people in the organization. - Defined to be market oriented and defined in terms of satisfying basic customer needs.
-Some companies define their missions myopically in product or technology terms ("We make and sell furniture" or "We are a chemicalprocessing firm").
+Some companies define their missions myopically in product or technology terms ("We make and sell furniture" or "We are a chemical-processing firm").
 But mission statements should be market oriented and defined in terms of satisfying basic customer needs.
-Products and technologies eventually become outdated, but basic market needs may last forever
+Products and technologies eventually become outdated, but basic market needs may last forever.
+For example instead of Shell defining their mission by stating "we sell fuel" which is myopically defined in product terms, Shell's mission should be market oriented "We provide energy"

-- Product Oriented Sell tools and home repair and improvement items. - Market Oriented Offer products and services to meet the everyday needs of Canadian families today and tomorrow. - Should be meaningful and specific yet motivating. - Should not include making sales or profits.
+- o Product Oriented Sell tools and home repair and improvement items. - Market Oriented Offer products and services to meet the everyday needs of Canadian families today and tomorrow. - Should be meaningful and specific yet motivating. - Should not include making sales or profits.